-Positive Council Tax Support is a means tested scheme available to Neutral households on low incomes.
-Therefore all recipients would be considered to be at a socio-economic disadvantage, particularly lone Negative V parents (most likely to be women), part-time workers (most likely to be women), working-age couples on low income, large households (more likely to be from BME backgrounds) and carers (most likely to be women).
-Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
+Positive Council Tax Support is a means tested scheme available to households on low incomes.
+Therefore all recipients would be considered to be at a socio-economic disadvantage, particularly lone Neutral parents (most likely to be women), part-time workers (most likely women), working-age couples on low income, large households likely to be from BME backgrounds) and carers (most likely to be women).
+Negative v Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
 Pension age Council Tax Support claimants will not be affected and will continue to receive similar levels of support with their council tax bills as they do at present.

-Please refer to breakdowns of Council Tax Support claimants available above.
+Evidence: Please refer - to br eakdowns of Council Tax Support claimants available above.
+Sources us ed: